dwhenry-code-tests/mgage/README.md

 #Decisions:

+Import data by running:

+    bin/import_votes <filename>

-Access: start the server and navigate to either:
+Start the server locally and navigate to:

-* root path
-* /campaigns
+    http:/localhost:3000/
+    http:/localhost:3000/campaigns

 ## Use rspec for testing
 This is just a personal preference.